lab-antwerp-1/home/vocabulary/git-commands.md

 ## git branch

-Using git branch will list all the branches of the repository:
+Using git branch will list all the branches of the repository.